tripal/tripal_elasticsearch/README.md

 * `bin/elasticsdearch -d`

-`tripal_elasticsearch` module can index any chado tables and make data in chado tables searchable.
-It intearacts with the databases directly, so it is independent of Tripal.
+The `tripal_elasticsearch` module can index any chado tables and make data in chado tables searchable.
+It intearacts with the databases directly.

 ## Install `tripal_elasticsearch` module